 Other milks that you can use would be almond milk, oat cream, or even rice milk.
 These are a little thinner in consistency so again, more might be needed.

 Start by placing the tomatoes, garlic, and shallots (or onion) into the food processor or blender.
+Alternatively, you can place them in your large pot and use an immersion blender.
 Give this a quick pulse until all the vegetables are smooth and combined.

 Pour the tomato veggie mix into a large pot like a dutch oven, or other large soup pot.
 Add the oil, sugar, broth, oregano, paprika, and salt and pepper.
 Give this a good mix and bring it to a boil.